srijanshetty/cv/README.md

 - I like to use pdf2htmlEX to create a gh-pages branch with the HTML version of the PDF.
   Additionally I have a post-commit hook which automatically generates the HTML version.
+  (You need to copy the contents of pdf2htmlEX to /usr/share/pdf2htmlEX for a good html version to be renedered).

 ```shell
 #!/usr/bin/env bash